 All meals and snacks are provided at no extra charge.
-This includes breakfast, lunch, afternoon snack, and an evening snack.
-All meals and afternoon snacks must meet Texas Minimum Standards and USDA criteria, with servings from all food groups.
-The evening snack will be a quick, easy snack to help tie children over until dinner time.
+This includes breakfast, lunch, and afternoon snack.
+Evening snack and snack bags will no longer be served.
+If you will not be headed home and you have forgotten a snack, let me know and I can see if I have something extra available to pull together for you.
+Otherwise, please bring snacks with you if needed.
+All meals and afternoon snacks must meet TX Minimum Standards and USDA criteria, with servings from all required food groups.
 If a child has a special diet, make me aware since a note from a doctor may be required.
 I will make all substitutions with prior arrangements.

 I will be offering to do baby led weaning, but I can offer pureed infant food and/or pureed foods from daily meals if you prefer.
 I will also provide Parent's Choice formula at no additional cost.
-If you decide to provide formula or breastmilk, you have the option of bringing bottles already prepared or a can of formula or frozen breastmilk and I prepare them as needed.
-I have bottles, but if you are using a specific brand then you will need to provide those.
+If you decide to provide formula or breastmilk, you have the option of bringing bottles already prepared or a can of formula or frozen/thawed breastmilk and I prepare them as needed.
+I have many bottles, but if you are using a specific brand then you will need to see if I have those or you provide them to stay here.
 I prefer making the bottles as needed because the bottle doesn't need to be heated and I can prepare the amount I think the baby needs and not have to waste what the baby doesn't drink.
 I will let you know when you need to bring more formula or breastmilk.
 If you prefer bringing the baby's bottles already prepared, then each bottle must be labeled with name, date (prepared & expressed), amount, and what is in it (formula, breastmilk).
 All unused portions of formula will be thrown away after 1 hour of point of service and breastmilk after 2 hours of point of service.

 I will be following USDA guidelines when feeding your child, so if you feed your child differently or if they have an allergy, a doctor's note is required with specific information.
-Soy and lactaid milk are approved milk substitutes for 1 year and older without a doctor's note.
+Soy and lactaid milk are the only approved milk substitutes for 1 year and older without a doctor's note.
 An infant must be on formula or breastmilk until at least their first birthday; otherwise, a doctor's note is required.
-Food substitutions may require a doctor's note.
+Again, food substitutions may require a doctor's note.
 Doctor's notes must indicate the reason for any substitution and examples of acceptable substitutions.
 Discuss getting a doctor's note before an appointment so we can discuss what is needed.

-USDA guideline handouts will be part of your enrollment packet.
-The components and amounts served are required - they may eat more or less than this amount.
-Extras will always be available.
+USDA guidelines are available upon request.
+The components and amounts according to USDA are required to be served or offered, depending on the way the plates are prepared - they may eat more or less than this amount.
+Seconds will always be available, now required by TX Minimum Standards.